 The Clean Slate Project is an initiative of the Labor and Worklife Program at Harvard Law School that is building a policy agenda to reconstruct labor law in order to rebalance our economy and politics.
 It is a multi-year project that involves leading academics, activists, advocates, labor leaders and practitioners and will culminate with a comprehensive set of actionable recommendations.

 Wages have been stagnating for decades.
 Income inequality is at its highest level in history and still growing.
-The political and economic power of ordinary Americans is dwarfed by the massive influence of corporations.
+The political and economic power of ordinary people in the U.S. is dwarfed by the massive influence of corporations.
 The right to unionize has been eviscerated.
 Demagogues are seeking (sometimes successfully) to capitalize on these trends to advance their own goals to the further detriment of working people.
 In the face of these trends, how can ordinary Americans organize and mobilize for economic and political justice?
 And what does the law do to enable or impede their efforts?
 The magnitude of the challenges requires more than tinkering around the edges of the existing legal frameworks.
 It is critical that we bring new perspectives to answering these hard questions in order to build a policy agenda for legal reform that will restore balance to our economy and our politics.